-Press releases from the organizers and teams after qualifying and Saturday's first World Superbike race in France:
+Press releases from the teams and series organizers after qualifying and the first race at Phillip Island:

 The opening race of 2018 would be the proof of the new rules.
 Would anyone be able to break the Ducati and Kawasaki dominance at a windy seaside?

 Tom Sykes led Marco Melandri into the first turn with Jonathan Rea charging round the outside to challenge Melandri out of the corner and take the inside line to take second place and slot in behind his Kawasaki teammate.
 Eugene Laverty and Xavi Fores were joined by a charging Chaz Davies to round to the top six, albeit almost a second off the front three.